alan-turing-institute/environmental-ds-book/book/contribute.md

 ::::{grid} 1 2 2 2
 :::{card}
 :header: Maintainers/Developers
-Provide support with keeping the existing source code updated by keeping track of new contributions and/or update versions of the Jupyter book.
+Keep the source code updated, track new contributions and/or implement features.
 :::

 :::{card}